feilab-hust/AIMS/README.md

 # Citation
-If you find this repository useful for your research, please consider citing our paper:
+If you use the repository or relevant data, please cite the corresponding paper:
 ```
 Mao, S., Sun, M., Liu, Y., Li, D., Fei, P., Artificial Intelligence for Mitochondria-based Senescence detection (AIMS) across diverse cellular contexts.
 ```